 3.1 Reaching out to National and International Students

-Many international students come to the province of Ontario from other countries to pursue their secondary school needs, because Ontario is now recognized across Canada and around the globe as a leader in educational excellence, and the Ontario government is committed to continuing to raise the bar even higher.
-Virtual High School focuses on providing a positive educational experience for our international students seeking online OSSD courses at VHS so that many of these students will consider Ontario as a potential destination for their post-secondary education.
-Actions to be taken by VHS are:
+Many international students come to Ontario to pursue secondary school because Ontario is recognized across Canada and around the globe as a leader in educational excellence.
+The Ontario government is committed to keeping Ontario as an educational destination for international students.
+Virtual High School attempts to follow in these footsteps by providing a positive educational experience for our national and international students seeking online Ontario Secondary School Diploma (OSSD) credit courses.
+Students completing their OSSD with Virtual High School may then consider Ontario as a potential destination for their post-secondary education.
+Actions to be taken by Virtual High School are:

-- to focus on the specific educational needs of international students and provide direct intervention to meet these needs in meaningful ways; and
+- focus on the specific educational needs of international students and provide direct intervention to meet these needs in meaningful ways; and

 3.2 To Be Responsive to the Educational Needs of Our Students